zinachidinmma/portfolio/README.md

 ### Work Experience
 Growth Intern
-StratPal Limited · InternshipStratPal Limited · Internship Jun 2024 - Present
+StratPal Limited · Internship

+Jun 2024 - Present

-Lagos, Lagos State, Nigeria · RemoteLagos, Lagos State, Nigeria · Remote ● Conducting market research and analysis to identify growth opportunities.
+Lagos, Lagos State, Nigeria · Remote
+● Conducting market research and analysis to identify growth opportunities.
 ● Assisting in the development and execution of digital marketing campaigns.
 ● Supporting the sales team with lead generation and customer outreach.